Eevee uses Shadow Mapping techniques to properly shadow the light coming directly from light objects.

 These special kind of shadow maps are used by Sun lights.
 This is because they can shadow large scenes by distributing multiple shadow maps over the frustum range.
 Each cascade covers a different portion of the view frustum.
 Do note that cascade shadow maps are always updated because they are view dependent.
 This means they have a high performance impact.

-Number of cascades to use.
-More cascade means better precision but slower update.
+- Number of cascades to use.
+More cascades means better precision but a lower update rate.

 - Max Distance

-Distance away from the view origin (or camera origin if in camera view) to cover with the cascade.
+- Distance away from the view origin (or camera origin if in camera view) to cover by the cascade.
 If the view far clip distance is lower than Max Distance, the lowest of the two will be used.
 Only works in perspective view.